jshorns/makers-bnb/README.md

 >
 > I want to  be able to list my space on makersbnb

 > As a Landlord
 >
 > so I can explain what my space is
 >
-> I want to be able to add a description of a name, price to my post
+> I want to be able to add a description, name, and price to my post

 > As a User